Trump to get U.S. Commerce Department recommendation on auto tariffs | MarketScreener

 But in the face of strong opposition from Congress and automakers, Trump has moved slowly on the issue.

-Major automakers said last year that tariffs of 25 percent on imported cars and parts would raise the price of U.S. vehicles by $83 billion (65 billion pounds) annually and cost hundreds of thousands of jobs.
+Major automakers said last year that tariffs of 25 percent on imported cars and parts would raise the price of U.S. vehicles by $83 billion annually and cost hundreds of thousands of jobs.

 They argued there is no evidence auto imports pose a national security risk.
 Canada and Mexico each won duty-free access to 2.6 million vehicles as part of a new North American free trade deal even if the administration moves ahead with the tariffs.